modestos/Single_Board_Computer/README.md

-# I will place a how-to tutorial here
+# I will place a how-to tutorial here.